eladelrom/poet/effectiveidea/_posts/chat.md

 > vim server.js
 </pre>
 <br>
-For the node server.js file I am going to use the engine.io transporter.
-Keep in mind that roomsjs allows you to connect to other transporters such as socket.io and sockjs.
+For the node entry file, server.js, I will be using <a href='https://github.com/LearnBoost/engine.io'>engine.io</a> transporter.
+Keep in mind that `roomsjs` allows you to connect to other transporters such as socket.io and sockjs.
+Engine.io is the high level API so it preferred to use that API instead of Socket.io.
 <br>
 <br>
 <pre class="prettyprint">